-Here’s an easy Tofu Katsu recipe made with deep-fried breaded tofu served with steamed rice, cabbage slices, and sweet and spicy sauce.
-It’s a perfect recipe for a delicious and savory vegetarian lunch or dinner with the whole family!
+Here's the Best & Crispy Tofu Katsu recipe you will ever make, with deep-fried breaded tofu served with steamed rice, cabbage slices, and sweet and spicy sauce.
+It's a perfect recipe for a delicious and savory vegetarian lunch or dinner with the whole family!

 Are you looking for more Asian-inspired dishes?
 Try my Filipino Vegan Bistek, Arroz a La Valenciana, or my Tofu Kilawin.